Have you ever thought about using self-hypnosis for sleep to give your brain a break and get some quality sleep?

 Visualize yourself at the top of a staircase, or floating on a cloud, or floating down a stream.
 Try to imagine every part of the environment in rich detail and experience the physical sensations of being there.

 As you walk down 10 steps (or float past 10 trees, or blow 10 bubbles, or whatever feels most relaxing to you), relax more deeply.
 Tell yourself that when you reach 10, you will be calm and relaxed, while being open and aware.

 You should prepare your suggestions ahead of time, and try to think of the suggestions that will be most helpful for your specific sleep issues.

-Remember to phrase your suggestions gently, using calm words and suggestions instead of commands and orders.
+Remember to phrase your suggestions gently and positively, using calm words and suggestions instead of commands and orders.
 Try to think of post-hypnotic actions that can help to bring you back to this state of relaxation.
 Some examples might be:

 This is a good method for ordinary sleeplessness.
 Give yourself an everyday trigger, like your bed, your pajamas, or your blanket.

 Use a suggestion like ‘Remember that your bed is warm and comfortable when you get into bed, your body and mind begin to relax, and you are surrounded by warm comfort.

 Being so comfortable makes you sleepy, and you can barely keep your eyes open.’

 This is a good suggestion for intermittent sleeplessness, or travel and unusual situations.
 Choose something you don’t normally do, and suggest that it makes you sleepy.